 When your child won’t share

-You don’t need to avoid playdates if your child has trouble sharing.
-Instead, use them as a chance to help her practise.
-When she does try to share, say exactly what she did well and how proud you are.
+There’s no reason to avoid playdates if your child has trouble sharing.
+Instead, use them as a chance to help your child practise.
+When she does try to share, you can say exactly what she did well and how proud you are.

 It can help to create consequences when children don’t share.
-For instance, if siblings are fighting over a toy and not sharing, a reasonable consequence might be to remove the toy for a short period of time.
-You can then give them another chance to show they can share it with no problems.
+For instance, if siblings are fighting over a toy and not sharing, a reasonable consequence might be to take away the toy from both of them for a short period of time.

 By preschool age, most children have a basic idea about sharing.
 But your preschooler still might not be keen to put sharing into action, and can be impatient when waiting her turn.

-It’s important to be realistic about a preschooler’s ability to share.
-At this age, most children are still very self-focused, and have little understanding of other people’s thoughts and emotions.
+It’s a good idea to be realistic about a preschooler’s ability to share.
+At this age, most children are still learning and can find it hard to understand other people’s thoughts and emotions.

-By the time most children start school, they’re beginning to understand that other people have feelings separate from their own.
-They can understand the idea of sharing and taking turns.
-But most children still need you to remind and support them, particularly if they’re being asked to share a much-loved toy or game.
+By the time most children start school, they’re beginning to understand that other people have feelings separate from their feelings.
+This means they can understand the idea of sharing and taking turns, although it might still be hard for them to share a favourite toy or game.

-At this age, your child will be much more patient and tolerant than she used to be.
-She’ll also be keen to do the right thing.
-She can form more complex relationships, which really helps with the idea of sharing.
-She’ll get lots of practise at school, too.
+At this age, your child will be much more patient and tolerant than he used to be.
+He’ll also be keen to do the right thing and can form more complex relationships, which really helps with the idea of sharing.
+Your child can get lots of practice sharing at school too.